Human Resource Management

 K-Win Activities (Kawasaki Workstyle Innovation)

-The Kawasaki Group launched K-Win activities, an effort to promote workstyle reform, in fiscal 2016 with the objectives of “promotion of work-life balance,” “increasing the productivity of administrative and technical personnel,” and “reducing long working hours.”
+The Kawasaki Group launched K-Win activities, an effort to promote workstyle reform, in fiscal 2016 with the objectives of “increasing the productivity of administrative and technical personnel,” “promotion of work-life balance,” and “reducing long working hours.”
 Through these activities, we pursued three areas of transformation, namely, operational transformation, organizational and corporate culture transformation, and system transformation.

 Vision for Our Employees and Organization